| |

 feel

-their dogs and even though I spend such a relatively short time
+dogs and even though I spend such a relatively short time with them,

-with them, they all take a little bit of my heart.
-And so it is
+they all take a little bit of my heart.
+And so it is extremely distressing

-SUE FOR ALL HER HELP AND ADVICE WITH MY LATE DOG KACEY I only
+FOR ALL HER HELP AND ADVICE WITH MY LATE DOG KACEY I only had my lovely

 Kacey